vitmalina/bela/docs/should.md

 ### Custom assertions with chai

 Chai assertion library is already available.
-You can use all its chains `expect`, `assert`, and `should`.
-As well as `chai-string` lirbrary.
+You can use all its chains `expect`, `assert`, and `should`, as well as `chai-string` lirbrary.
+Similar as previous test:

 ```js
 bela.open('http://google.com')